stgm/scientific-programming-1/22 Language/15 Statistics/content.md

 ## Testing

 To test this function, you may add a few lines of tests below the function definition.
-Then run your file using
+Then run your file using:

     python text_statistics.py